HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/install/installDXConsoleMode.md

 ## Introduction

-This guide provides step-by-step information for the setup and installation of a standalone HCL Digital Experience 9.5 environment in Linux using IBM® Installation Manager in console mode.
+This iarticle provides step-by-step instructions for setting up and installing a standalone HCL® Digital Experience 9.5 environment on Linux using IBM® Installation Manager in console mode.

 ### Overview